A Simple Proof of Sharkovsky's Theorem Rerevisited: The seventh digraph proof of (a), (b) and (c)

 For the proof of (c), we may assume that $m \ge 5$ is odd and $f$ has no periodic points of smaller odd periods other than fixed points.
 Under this assumption, we want to show that Then by Lemma 6, we easily obtain (c) and (a).
-Since we have shown in the above that $f$ has periodic points of least periods $q + i + 1$, $i \ge 0$, we see that $q$ cannot be $\le m-3$.
+Since we have assumed that $f$ has no periodic points of smaller odd periods other than fixed points, the above shows that $q$ cannot be $\le m-3$.
 So, either $q = m-2$ or $q = m-1$, and $x_{t+1} \le f^i(x_s)$ for all $0 \le i \le m-3$.
-In the following, we present three different arguments.
+We also have $f(x_i) \ge x_{s+1}$ for all $t+1 \le i \le s$.
+Based on these facts, we present three different arguments below.